"Ojalá que llueva café,

 The West Indian Neotropical Province is in presently divided into three main sub-provinces: the Greater Antilles, the Lesser Antilles, and the Bahamas.

-The modern West Indian map is dominated by four large and mountainous islands: the Greater Antilles.
-From west to east, they are Cuba, Jamaica, Hispaniola, and Puerto Rico.
-Long before they neared their present locations, their shapes and extensions were already influenced by a mixture of volcanism and the uplifting of the northern border of the Caribbean tectonic plate, as the heavier North American plate (which includes the Bahamas and most of Cuba) slowly sinks, even now, under it.
+The modern West Indian map is dominated by the four large and mountainous islands of the Greater Antilles.
+From west to east they are Cuba, Jamaica, Hispaniola, and Puerto Rico.
+Long before they neared their present locations, their shapes and extensions were already influenced by a mixture of volcanism and the uplifting of the northern border of the Caribbean tectonic plate, as the heavier North American plate (which includes the Bahamas and Cuba) slowly sinks, even now, under it.
 The oldest geologic materials that have been continuously above water in the Caribbean are found in what are today Cuba and Puerto Rico.
 Parts of both may date back to the late Jurassic Period.

 Cuba is the largest of the Antilles.
-Until a relatively recent past its lowlands were flooded by the ocean, being thus fragmented into as many as three islands laying on the same insular bank.
+Together with The Bahamas it is actually located almost fully on the North American tectonic plate, near the point where it joins the Caribbean plate.
+Until a relatively recent past much of its lowlands were flooded by the ocean, being thus fragmented into as many as three islands laying on the same insular bank.
 It has vast littoral and inland plains, as well as mountain ranges in several regions.
 Areas covered in limestone are found especially in the western end of the island.
 Extensive groups of cays are found off both its northern and southern coasts, and the Isle of Youth is it largest offshore island.
-The Cuban insular bank may contain the most complex and varied biota in the Caribbean Basin, rivaled in that sense only by the Hispaniolan bank.
+The Cuban insular bank may contain the most complex and varied biota in the Caribbean Basin, and is rivaled in that sense only by the Hispaniolan bank.

 Hispaniola (shared by the Dominican Republic and Haiti) might itself be the most geologically complex of the Antilles, as it is actually composed of a northern and southern paleoislands with separate origins (that is to say: each one was on its own insular platform, at first).
 The southern island collided with the larger northern one during the Miocene, and today they are fused together along the Neiba Valley-Cul de Sac Plain.
 Hispaniola's largest satellite island is La Gonave, engulfed by the northern and southern peninsulas of Haiti.
 The highest point in the West Indies, 3175 meters-high Mount Duarte, is to be found in the Central Mountain Range of the Dominican Republic.
 Other important mountainous systems are the limestone Bahoruco Mountains-Massif de la Selle, the Massif de la Hotte, and the Neiba Range.
 Indeed, Hispaniola possesses the highest mountains in the Americas, outside the Andes and the Rockies.
 The lowest point in the West Indies is in the same island: the Lake Enriquillo Depression, at about 45 meters below sea level.